All About Equine Animal Rescue, Inc. | CA

 JoJo's Story

 JoJo came to AAE in November 2022 with Charley because their owners were downsizing and moving across the country and could not take them.
 They were their riding horses, but had not been ridden in many years.
-Her trail career ended when she refused to get in the trailer one day.
+Jojo's trail career ended when she refused to get in the trailer one day.
 Jojo was described as bossy, aggressive with her mouth, and the more energetic of the two.
 She has a history of being a biter, but hadn't had any biting incidents for several years.

 Sponsor JoJo